 NB: on the last Sunday (4th or 5th Sunday) a Joint Parishes service takes place at one of the three Churches in rotation.

 As well as regular weekly Services, other Services and events during the year include a Harvest Service and a Candlelit Carol Service.

-The Church is used as a venue for concerts and exhibitions.
-We will be hosting Cambridge Open Studios again in July 2017.
+The Church is used as a venue for concerts and exhibitions, most recently for Venice: Vision and Voice in October 2017.

 The three Churches produce the monthly ‘New Life’ magazine, which costs £4 annually.
-Contact the Acting Editor: Tel: 01223 242226 or E: barry.eady (at) btinternet.com
+Contact the Editor on newlife.editor (at) gmail.com

 The church is generally locked during the day but will gladly be opened on request (below)

 Priest in charge Revd Dr Alun Ford Tel: 01223 29 59 27 or E: parishesthree (at) gmail.com

 Jennie Pratt Tel: 01223 864513 or E: japov7 (at) googlemail.com

 For the building or the bells contact: Andy Clarke (PCC Secretary)

 Tel: 01223 86 13 14 or E: andy.clarke (at) tesco.net